History of Southampton: Day, Summers & Co.

 The Day Summers & Co. shipyard at Northam, originally the Northam Iron works launched its first iron steam ship in October 1840 and proceeded to build mail ships for expanding services that operated from Southampton's newly developed docks.
 Subsequently, the firm built a number of specialized vessels, including a submarine Incognita and luxury steam yachts.
 During World War I, the yard built tugs, minesweepers and refrigerated barges.
-The yard closed in January 1929, its last project being the Floating Bridge, launched in 1928.
+The yard closed in January 1929, its last project being floating bridge number 10, launched in 1928.

 Transport history

 Floating Bridge

-The Floating Bridge was opened in 1836 and connected Southampton to Woolston At that time Woolston was a separate village on the east bank of the River Itchen, it did not become part of Southampton until 1920.
+The floating bridge was opened in 1836 and connected Southampton to Woolston At that time Woolston was a separate village on the east bank of the River Itchen; it did not become part of Southampton until 1920.
 Originally owned by a private company, the Floating Bridge was purchased by Southampton Corporation in 1934.
 This service continued until 1977 when the Itchen Bridge was opened.